backupbrew/switchbrew/Homebrew ABI.md

 application must not manipulate the heap.

   - **Key:** 3
-  - **IsRecognitionMandatory:** True, because the default behaviour may be unsafe if this key is not handled correctly.
-  - **IsPresenceMandatory:** False.
   - **Value\[0\]:** Base address of heap.
 Must be MemoryType 4, 5, or 9
     with all reference counts being zero.
   - **Value\[1\]:** Size of heap.